this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 In this case we are telling what we need, but not how to do this:

-- We have a generic function (select), that can be used to create another functions.
+- We have a generic function (`select`), that we use to create another function.
 - By combining the functions, we get the desired result.

 #### Function chaining